-Your fitting rooms are where people try on merchandise and make their final decisions about whether or not they will make a purchase at your store.
-A well-designed and inviting fitting room will incentivize shoppers to utilize your fitting spaces and, in turn, drive your sales.
+A well-designed and inviting fitting room will incentivize shoppers to utilize your fitting spaces, improve your customer experience, and, in turn, drive your sales.

 2. Follow ADA Requirements

-In addition to leaving enough space for activities in your fitting rooms, you should also ensure that they are compliant with section 803 of the Americans with Disabilities Act (ADA).
+In addition to leaving enough space for activities in your fitting rooms, you should ensure that they are compliant with section 803 of the Americans with Disabilities Act (ADA).
 It includes information about proper hook heights, seating, door closure, and floor space, which will help you guarantee that your fitting rooms are welcoming to all.
 Following these guidelines will also ensure that you do not incur any fees or penalties for breaking with the ADA’s requirements.

 3. Use Neutral Lighting